 I am a College Fellow in the Department of Psychology at Harvard University.
 Before moving to Cambridge, I was as postdoctoral research associate in the Psychology Department at Lehigh University.
 In August 2016, I completed my Ph.D. in Psychology at the University of Minnesota, Twin Cities, with a minor in political psychology and supporting programs in measurement and statistics.
 In 2010, I also received a MA in Forensic Psychology at John Jay College of Criminal Justice, City University of New York.
 Throughout my academic career, I have been fortunate to collaborate with leading scholars from different theoretical, methodological, and analytical backgrounds.

 The investigative strategy I adopt is a theory-driven, multi-methodological approach that draws upon a diverse set of perspectives, employs a broad range of experimental and non-experimental, qualitative and quantitative methods, maintains open science standards, and, where appropriate, is attuned to translating empirical research into evidence-based practices designed to address important social issues.
-In these ways, my work embraces aspects of both basic and applied sciences to improve our understanding of behavior in political and legal contexts to inform public policy considerations.
+In these ways, my work embraces aspects of both basic and applied sciences to improve our understanding of behavior in applied contexts to inform public policy considerations.